schtibe/rmux/README.md

 rmux
 ====

 Portable configs using rsync.
-This is a template, but I try to reshape it to a form that allows to easily merge changes from upstream.
-You can add any other config-files or even binaries.
 It was originally built for tmux and vim configs and assumes you're using pathogen.
+Minimal dependencies are:

+* bash
+* rsync

+It assumes that you connect to some kind of unix.
+And has fixes for few quirks in solaris.

-All portable file are stored in ~/.rmux-\<id\>.
+All portable files are stored in ~/.rmux-\<id\>.

 Commands:

 rmux user@remotehost
-	Take local ~/.rmux-\<id\> to remote host and setup vim and tmux
+* Take local ~/.rmux-\<id\> to remote host and setup vim and tmux

 imux user@remotehost
-	Install fallback tmux if you cannot install it on the host
+* Install fallback tmux if you cannot install it on the host

 Installation